MartheHilde/Marthe_Hilde_DAB_CA_OCT22FT/README.md

 # DAB - Course Assignment 1
 # Application Installation and Usage Instructions
-- Run npm install for the installation of required packages.
-Be vary of version control.
+- Run npm install for the installation of required packages listed below.
+Be vary of version control, as the passport package should not be of version 0.5.0 due to a bug with the logout router.
 - Note that nodemon is not required for a functional application, but is reccommended while editing the source code.
+To use nodemon, simply run ```npm test``` in the terminal.

     - "cookie-parser": "~1.4.4",
     - "debug": "~2.6.9",